A Private Affair (TV series)

-A Private Affair (Un asunto privado) is a Spanish period drama streaming television series from Bambú Producciones with Teresa Fernández-Valdés as showrunner.
-Set in Galicia in the 1940s, it is an eight-part murder mystery comedy drama starring Aura Garrido and Jean Reno.
+A Private Affair (Un asunto privado) is a Spanish period drama television series from Bambú Producciones with Teresa Fernández-Valdés as showrunner.
+Set in Galicia in the late 1940s, it is an eight-part murder mystery comedy drama starring Aura Garrido and Jean Reno.
+The series was released on Amazon Prime on 23 September 2022.

 Synopsis

-Frustrated by the lack of opportunities for women in a police department, Marina Quiroga the sister of a police commissioner Arturo Quiroga, witnesses a murder and sets out to investigate it on her own with the help of her loyal butler Héctor Hugo.
+Frustrated by the lack of opportunities for women in a police department, Marina Quiroga, the sister of police commissioner Arturo Quiroga, witnesses a murder and sets out to investigate it on her own with the help of her loyal butler, Héctor Hugo.